 Get rid of the files and paper too, you’re going to need to migrate everything online, and there are brilliant tools for that.

-So, you’re wondering what exactly you need to set up a financial planning practice online?
+So, you’re wondering what exactly you need to set up as a virtual financial planner?
 A computer and a stable, fast internet connection.
 That’s it, really.

 The beauty of working online means that your overhead is virtually zero.
 There are plenty of tools for organizing, administration, and communication, so your infrastructure requirements are low to given how many of these tools are free or minimal in cost.